TediCross/TediCross/README.md

 If you cloned the git repo, just do a `git pull`.
 Running `npm install` may or may not be necessary.
 It doesn't hurt to run it anyway

 If you downloaded TediCross as a zip, do step 2, 3 and 4 in the installation guide again.
-Then move `settings.json` and the whole `data/` directory from the old version to the new one and start it.
+Then move `settings.yaml` (or the deprecated `settings.json`, which will automatically be converted to `settings.yaml`) and the whole `data/` directory from the old version to the new one and start it.

 ### Do you know of any way to relay messages from Discord to Telegram (or the other way) without bots?